eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 Strings are pretty similar to primitive types with one exception, they need to set the size of the buffer that they can manage.
 To do that, DynamicTypeBuilderFactory exposes the methods `CreateStringType` and `CreateWstringType`.
-By default its size is set to 255 characters.
+By default, its size is set to 255 characters.

 .. code-block:: c++